 Africa’s highest mountain, Mount Kilimanjaro, rises from lush, grassy plains and towers over the land.
 Its snow-capped peak is a sight to behold.
 Climbing Kilimanjaro is surprisingly easy and standing on the roof of Africa is a life-changing experience.
 The ideal bush and beach destination, visitors can witness the mighty herds of the Great Migration thundering across the Serengeti plains and end their unforgettable safari with a serene beach holiday on Zanzibar, the intoxicatingly beautiful and exotic Spice Island.

-Travel far off the beaten path to the remote west of Tanzania and the untouched Katavi National Park.
+Travel far off the beaten path to the remote west of Tanzania on this African safari and enjoy its unspoiled and secluded East African landscapes.

 - Marvel at panoramic views and abundant resident game in the famed Serengeti